mopidy/mopidy/docs/clients/http.rst

 HTTP clients
 ************

-Mopidy added an :ref:`HTTP frontend <http-frontend>` in 0.10 which provides the building blocks needed for creating web clients for Mopidy with the help of a WebSocket and a JavaScript library provided by Mopidy.
+Mopidy added an :ref:`HTTP frontend <ext-http>` in 0.10 which provides the building blocks needed for creating web clients for Mopidy with the help of a WebSocket and a JavaScript library provided by Mopidy.

 This page will list any HTTP/web Mopidy clients.
 If you've created one, please notify us so we can include your client on this page.

-See :ref:`http-frontend` for details on how to build your own web client.
+See :ref:`http-api` for details on how to build your own web client.

 woutervanwijk/Mopidy-Webclient